dalenguyen/firebase-wordpress-docs/docs/intro/ifp-plugin-configuration.rst

     General configuration

+Please note that, if you can't find the Database URL, here is the default format: `https://<PROJECT_ID>.firebaseio.com`

 After that, you can create login form, show data, show logout button… on WordPress frontend.

 Select Firebase Services - Optimization